Gotthard Schuh: Photographer

-In 1931 his first photos were published in a Zurich magazine and in 1932 he held a photography exhibition in Paris, where he met Picasso, Léger and Braque.
+In 1931 his first photos were published in a Zürich magazine and in 1932 he held a photography exhibition in Paris, where he met Picasso, Léger and Braque.

 From 1932 he joined the Zürcher Illustrierte under Arnold Kübler, working with Hans Staub and Paul Senn, and until 1937 Schuh also worked freelance for Berliner Illustrirte Zeitung, Paris Match and Life.
 His assignments during 1938/1939 took him all over Europe and to Indonesia.
 He and Marga divorced in 1939.

 After about ten years as a reporter he became the first picture editor for the Neue Zürcher Zeitung.
 He and Edwin Arnet created the NZZ supplement Das Wochenende, which showcased Swiss and international photography in addition to his own reportage.

 From this period a significant part of his own photographic work illustrated books, of which the most successful was Inseln der Götter published in 1941, the result of his almost 11-month journey through Singapore, Java, Sumatra and Bali, undertaken just before the war.
 It was a mixture of reportage and self-reflection, with a poetic quality that, though individual images may be read either way, Schuh sometimes valued over documentary authenticity:

 This is evident in the book Begegnungen which Schuh published in 1956, in which he combined older and more recent images in free association, in accord with the objectives of the ‘Kollegium Schweizerischer Photographen’, the Academy of Swiss Photographers which he founded together with Paul Senn, Walter Läubli, Werner Bischof and Jakob Tuggener, a loose group that promoted an ‘auteur’ emphasis.
 Their first exhibition in 1951 marked a renewal of photography in Switzerland after the conservatism and nationalism of the war years.
 Critic Edwin Arnet identified the ethos of the group:

 In 1955 Edward Steichen selected two of Schuh's photographs for the world-touring Museum of Modern Art exhibition The Family of Man seen by an audience of 9 million.
 One, taken in Italy, is a stolen image of lovers resting beside their discarded bicycles amongst long summer grass in an olive grove, while the other, taken in Java, shows a boy stretching balletically across the pavement as he plays marbles.

 Later life

 In 1944 Schuh married Annamarie Custer with whom he had two daughters, Claudia and Sybille.
 After 1960, he returned to painting.

 Gotthard Schuh died in 1969 in Küsnacht on Lake Zurich.
-Fotostiftung Schweiz administers the rights to Schuh's images, hosting photographs by Schuh on the online database of Keystone AG, Zurich, for public use.
+Fotostiftung Schweiz administers the rights to Schuh's images, hosting photographs by Schuh on the online database of Keystone AG, Zürich, for public use.